 We took a track from the end of the surfaced road (just before the narrow part with hotels) to Tamtatousht: a superb ride of about 18 km.
 There is no possiblility of getting lost.
 The track is a little bumpy, but minibuses manage it.
 Food and accommodation are available at Tamtatousht.
 [Note (2004): the tarmac now extends all the way to Tamtatousht.]

 We parked at the café 14 km from the main road.
 There are striking rock formations here.
 We rode northwards, to where the gorge becomes narrow and the road has to make a zigzag climb to proceed (see photos).
 We continued a certain number of kilometres 5?
 10? beyond, passing attractive villages and ksars.
 There are plenty of places to eat before the steep climb, but few tourists go further, and there are no facilities beyond.

-We stayed 3 nights at Ouazazarte (airport code OZZ), 4 at Tineghir, and one more at Ouazazarte.
+We stayed 3 nights at Ouarzazate (airport code OZZ), 4 at Tineghir, and one more at Ouarzazate.

-The service to Ouazazarte changes at Casablanca.
+The service to Ouarzazate changes at Casablanca.
 The return flight sets out indecently early in the morning and gives you a 5 hour wait at Casablanca.
-Every morning at Ouazazarte you will be woken by departing tourists wheeling their suitcases around the hotel.
-Ouazazarte would be a pleasanter destination without its airport.
+Every morning at Ouarzazate you will be woken by departing tourists wheeling their suitcases around the hotel.
+Ouarzazate would be a pleasanter destination without its airport.